RP3Agency/rptree/max/README.md

 #Setup
 Max isn't very kind about setting per-project include paths.
+You have to configure it in the UI.

 ##For Deployment
-In Max Preferences, make this your default path.
+Change your User path to the path to this folder.

 ##For Development
-Copy the patches folder into your default path.
+Add this project as a new path set to your paths under Options > File Preferences.